LaunchCodeEducation/data-analysis-curriculum/content/intro-to-spreadsheets/reading/formulas-and-calculations/_index.md

 1. In the "Overview" tab, add a new header to column G called "Tax Value".
 1. We checked the tax rate and on cars right now, it is 2%, so the taxes we owe would be 2% of the current value.
 1. Starting with G2, write in that cell the formula for finding the tax value of the car.
-As you write the cell identifuer for the current value of row 2, Google Sheets will highlight the cell that you are referencing which can serve as a helpful visual reminder of what the formula is going to be using.
+As you write the cell identifier for the current value of row 2, Google Sheets will highlight the cell that you are referencing which can serve as a helpful visual reminder of what the formula is going to be using.
 1. Now we want every row in column G to accurately reflect the tax value of the car.
 To copy the formula and not the value in G2, hover your mouse over the bottom right corner of G2 and you will see a plus sign appear.
 Click and drag down to G3.
 Release once both cells are highlighted and you should see 2% of E3 in G3.
 To confirm, click on the cell to see what the formula looks like.
 1. If you want to add another row, you can click and drag down as you did above.

 The benefit of setting up a formula like this is that we don't have to worry about a human miscalculating and even more importantly, these cars are going to depreciate in value so that "Current Value" column is going to look different over time.
-Instead of us have to updating both the current value and the tax value when the car depreciates, we can update the current value and the tax value will update to reflect the change.
+Instead of us having to update both the current value and the tax value when the car depreciates, we can update the current value and the tax value will update to reflect the change.

 ## Setting up a constant